A11isonD/Allison-Portfolio-Page-Version-2/README.md

     2. CSS:  I used Flexbox on a section of the main element to organize content areas for a desktop view by creating a two-column layout and setting the flex-direction of the section containing the articles to row with flex-wrap: wrap.
 This causes two of the article elements to create two columns when the screen reaches 1024px.
 I set the width of the columns to flex with a width of 400px each.

-    The last-of-type pseudo-class applied to the last article keeps the form fixed at the bottom instead of being pulled up to the row next to the third article on a larger screen.
+    The last-of-type pseudo-class applied to the last article keeps the form element fixed at the bottom instead of being pulled up to the row next to the third article on a larger screen.

     3. JavaScript:  The hamburger menu uses JavaScript to display and hide its contents.
 The 'Contact' form uses JavaScript to display a custom message to the user that confirms their message was sent.